GabjoseSE/RIDDLERS-Bugtong-Guess/README.md

 • Development Environment: IntelliJ IDEA, NetBeans

+• UI Design: CANVA

 ## Project Scope
 • The application will focus on core functionality including riddle presentation, user input, and feedback.
 Advanced features like user profiles or multiplayer capabilities are not included in this phase.

 ## Usage

-### Prerequisites
-• Java Development Kit (JDK): Version 21 or higher.
-Download JDK.

-• IDE: IntelliJ IDEA or NetBeans (recommended for building and running).

-• Launch4j (used to make the project Executable)

 ### User Instructions
-• Download the file from the given package manager.
+• Download the files from the given package manager.

 • Start the Application: Run the exe file as instructed.